w3f/Grants-Program/applications/substrate-parachain-PoS-template.md

 In this project, we don't have any UI to design, which is the advantage of this project.
 Because except for the block consensus, other modules come from substrate.
 We don't need to write a lot of extra code, and we don't even have our own modules.
 Let developers not realize our existence, but we do the repetitive work they have to do.
 This template comes from our project, we will continue to follow up the latest polkadot version, and there will be more projects to use and maintain together.
 We just hope that more parachain project parties can use Substrate's native Staking and Staking-related functions at no cost.
-Make it as generic as the [Aura version of the parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template).
+Make it as generic as the [substrate-developer-hub/substrate-parachain-template](https://github.com/substrate-developer-hub/substrate-parachain-template).
 With more developers using this template, it will further help us find problems when upgrading the runtime or client of aband-parachain.
 Make Aband-Network more secure.
 ### Ecosystem Fit